 Wisconsin Emergency Order #36 5/11/2020 Standalone or strip mall-based retail stores with an entrance or entrances to the outside may offer in-person shopping for up to five customers at a time.
 Drive-in movie theaters may open, subject to restrictions.
-Yes Νο Νο Yes - see next column The Order: (1) strongly encourages face coverings for all staff and customers of the retail stores; (2) requires all businesses to review the WEDC Reopening Guidelines (below); and (3) includes additional requirements.
-Updated FAQs on the new order are also in the next column.
-Safer at Home FAQs updated 5/11/2020 Wisconsin Emergency Order #34: Interim Order to Turn the Dial 4/29/2020 Minimum Basic Operations in EO28 now includes curb-side drop-off of goods or animals; outdoor recreational rentals; and car washes.
-Yes No No No All other provisions of Badger Bounce Back (EO31) and Safer at Home (EO28) still apply.
-Safer at Home (EO28) Wisconsin Safer at Home FAQs 4/24/2020 Public libraries may provide curb-side pick-up of books and other library materials.
+Yes No No Yes - see next column the WEDC Reopening Guidelines (below): and (3) includes additional afer at Home FAQs pdated 5/11/2020 Wisconsin Emergency Order #34: Interim Order to Turn the Dial 4/29/2020 Minimum Basic Operations in EO28 now includes curb-side drop-off of goods or animals; outdoor recreational rentals; and car washes.
+Yes No No No All other provisions of Badger Bounce Back (EO31) and Safer at Home Sa afer at Home (EO28) Wisconsin Safer at Home FAQs 4/24/2020 Public libraries may provide curp-side pick-up or books and other library materials.
 Golf courses may open, with restrictions including scheduling and paying for tee times online or by phone only.
 Clubhouses and pro shops must remain closed.
 3. Non- essential businesses can do more things as Minimum Basic Operations, including deliveries, mailings, curb-side pick-up, curbside drop-off, and outdoor recreational rentals.
 Automatic and self-serve car washes may operate.
 Non- essential businesses must notify workers of whether they are necessary for the Minimum Basic Operations.
 Arts and craft stores may offer expanded curb-side pick-up of materials necessary to make face masks or other personal protective equipment (PPE).
-Aesthetic or optional exterior work: Aesthetic or optional Yes N/A N/A N/A Under EO 28, essential business and operations are subject to social distancing and sanitation requirements.
-On April 27, the Department of Health Services updated the Safer at Home FAQs to allow for certain activities to start up again.
-Safer at Home FAQs
+Aesthetic or optional exterior work: Aesthetic or optional exterior lawn care or construction is allowed, so long as it can be done by one person Yes Νο No No Under EO 28, essential business and operations are subject to social distancing and sanitation requirements.
+On April 27, the Department of Health Services updated the Safer at Home FAQs to allow for certain activities to start up again. afer at Home FAQs Wisconsin Emergency Order 31: Badger Bounce Back N/A N/A N/A N/A N/A N/A /EDC Reopening uidelines Wisconsin - Madison/Dane County Emergency Order 8 7/13/2020 Businesses at 50% capacity.
+Industry specific guidance in order.
+Yes Yes Yes Yes - see next column Must have written policy.
+See order for details.
+Violation or obstruction of this Order is a violation of Madison Municipal Ordinance Sec.
+7.05(6), Dane County Ordinance Sec.
+46.40(2) and any N/ subsequent or similar ordinance adopted by a local municipality in conformity therein. /A